forax/java-guide/guide/chapter14-null_and_optional.md

 Optional is a special class which means that a return value of a method may not be present.
 Unlike a usual object type that can be null, an Optional can be present or empty.
 It forces the user code be prepared to handle an empty Optional.
-Never store null in an Optional because it defeats its purpose.

 In the following code a `Car` has a color and optionally has a driver
 ```java